thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 		}
 	}

-1.13.
+1.14.
 From the Source directory, run the command "tsc" to compile the program.
-Wait for the command to complete, and verify that no errors are displayed.
+Wait for the command to complete, and verify that no errors are displayed and that a .js file is generated for each of the .ts files in the Source directory.

-1.14.
+1.15.
 Open the file "DefenderClone.html" in a text editor.
 This is the file that hosts your program, and it contains references to every class file you use in your program.
 Change the reference to "PlaceStub.js" to instead reference "PlaceLevel.js".
 You'll need to add a corresponding entry to this file every time you start using a new class.
 The edited line for the reference to PlaceLevel will look like this.

 	<script type="text/javascript" src="PlaceLevel.js"></script>

 1.15.
 Open the file DefenderClone.html in a web browser that runs JavaScript.
-Click the "Start" button on the opening and title screens to dismiss them, then click the "Skip" button to skip creation of a player profile.
+Click the "Start" buttons on the opening, producer, and title screens to dismiss them, then click the "Skip" button to skip creation of a player profile.
 A black screen will displayed.
 If you'd like, you can press the Escape key to see some game and settings menus.

 <img src="Screenshot-1-Blank.png" />